-The questions are designed to improve analytical thinking, logical reasoning, and problem solving ability of the students.
+The exemplar focuses on application and high-level thinking questions which are designed to improve analytical thinking and logical reasoning ability of the students.

 Download NCERT Exemplar Class 11 Maths